Floor & Roof structure: MATERIALS ENCYcLOPEDIA

 Harvesting — Negligible to High

-Wood harvested from the building site or the local region can have negligible impacts.
+Wood sustainably harvested from the local region can have negligible impacts.
 Unmanaged forestry can have impacts that include significant habitat destruction, soil erosion and ground water contamination.
 Third-party certification can help to ensure that impacts are minimized.

 Metal fasteners may seem like a small component, but dozens of kilograms can go into a frame wall.
 Ore for steel production is mined in an intensive process with impacts including habitat destruction and soil and water contamination.